Zardoz89/DEDCPU-16/README.md

 ## Build instructions ##

 DEDCPU-16 toolkit was upgrade to use [Dub build system](http://code.dlang.org/).
 It makes much more simple and straightforward to grab the dependencies and build a D language based program.
 If you not have Dub installed on your system, grab it!
+Only requires Gtk-D and Dub would handle it.

 To build simply run :
 ```